88.5 KNKX (Jazz/Blues/NPR News) Friends of 88.5 – TACOMA

 [originally at 94.9 FM until August 25, 1949 when KING Broadcasting purchased KRSC FM/98.1 and KRSC TV 5 for $375,000] Personalities: Wayne Bryant, Mary Fain, Brad Eaton, Jim Wilke, Tom Olson, Tom Dahlstrom, George Sangrow, Bryan Lowe, Peter Newman, Dave Beck, Michael Brooks, Lisa Bergman, Marta Zekan, Sean MacLean

 A division of Jodesha Broadcasting, owners of several Aberdeen stations, including KBKW.
 KNBQ took to the air in April 2015, stunting with all-Christmas music as North Pole Radio.
 Testing of KOMO FM audio on KNBQ 98.5 the last two weeks of September 2016 and a return to Christmas music in early October.
+Sold to K-LOVE network owned by EMF in February 2017.

 98.9 KRVQ (Classic Rock) Hubbard -SEATTLE